Open Bible Data Home About News OET Key

 oils,your

 Here, oils refers to perfumes.
-In the author’s culture pleasant smelling spices were mixed into olive oil in order to make a pleasant smelling perfume which was then put on the skin.
-If it would be helpful to your readers, you could indicate that explicitly.
-Alternate translation: “your scented oils” or “the perfumed oils on your skin”
+In the author’s culture pleasant-smelling spices were mixed into olive oil in order to make perfume which was put on the skin.
+You could include this information if it would be helpful to your readers.
+Alternate translation: “your scented oils are better” or “the perfumed oils on your skin are better

 Note 6 topic: figures-of-speech / ellipsis